Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 It depends on what area of the island you prefer to visit.

-If you’re focusing on the west (Chania) and Rethymnon, then Chania is the best bet.
+If you focus on the west (Chania) and Rethymnon, then Chania is the best bet.

 If you are keen on visiting Agios Nikolaos, and Heraklion, obviously, then Heraklion airport is better.

-Keep in mind that the Airport of Heraklion receives more flights during the whole year, also during summer, so you will find better and cheaper plane tickets if you start searching for flights to Heraklion.
+Keep in mind that the Heraklion airport receives more flights during the whole year and during summer, so if you start searching for flights to Heraklion, you will find better and cheaper plane tickets.

 Learn more about how to get to Crete.